TemariVirus/Budget-Tetris/README.md

 The delay, in milliseconds, after which a piece will lock after touching the ground without moving (provided *AutoLockGrace* has not been exceeded).
 It must be a positive whole number.

+#### LineClearDelay
+The delay, in milliseconds, during which the player will not be able to do anything after making any kind of line clear.
+Bots will not think during this delay.
+It must be a positive whole number.

 #### EraseDelay
 The delay, in milliseconds, after which the stats of the previous clear will be erased from the screen.
 If a new clear is done within the delay, the stats of the previous clear are overwritten and the delay is reset.